exonum/exonum-doc/src/get-started/light-client.md

 ```

 The fields are the same as for the `CreateTimestamp` transaction.
 You can find
-their description in the corresponding [section][#define-a-transaction-schema]
+their description in the corresponding [section above](#define-a-transaction-schema).
-above.

 #### Define Transaction Data